 The Flesh And The Spirit: Summary

 Anne Bradstreet portrays a conflict between the ‘Flesh’ and ‘Spirit’ as two sisters through the poem.
-Subjugating the Flesh and glorifying the Spirit, the poet tries to portray that the spirit gives us a paradise pleasure, which is more significant than that of physical pleasure.
+Subjugating the Flesh and glorifying the Spirit, the poet tries to portray that the Spirit gives us a paradise pleasure, which is more significant than that physical pleasure.

-On the banks of Lacrim, the poetess heard the two sisters having an argument, the Flesh, and the Spirit.
+On the banks of Lacrim, the poetess heard the two sisters arguing, the Flesh and the Spirit.
 Flesh asks Spirit how she lives on meditation and if only pondering and speculation can satisfy the knowledge or notion without reality.
 She asks her sister if she thinks of anything beyond the moon and wants to show her some sense, making her realize that substance lies in variety.

 Thus, she says: